Natural turf or Synthetic grass - Which is right for you?

 Natural lawns obviously require watering which is a definite consideration in South Australia.
 They also require mowing and the use of fertilisers and chemicals.
 However grass also filters rain into the soil instead of allowing it to run off down the gutter and eradicates greenhouse gases such as Co2, Co and So2 plus many other pollutants.
 100 square metres of lawn emits enough oxygen throughout the day for a family of four.

-Synthetic turfs on the other hand don’t require watering, fertilisers, chemicals or mowing.
+Synthetic turf on the other hand doesn't require watering, fertilisers, chemicals or mowing.
 However they are manufactured from plastics containing petrochemicals.
-Generally speaking, they are transported long distances (tests are still being done on how much this will cost the environment) whereas natural instant lawns have short shelf lives and can only be transported shorter distances.
+Generally speaking, they are transported long distances (tests are still being done on how much this will cost the environment) whereas natural lawns have short shelf lives and can only be transported shorter distances.

 Affordability and Installation

 Initial or upfront cost is a key factor that drives a lot of people in going one way or the other.
-Synthetic grass will cost you somewhere between $75 – $100 per square metre to supply and install including base preparation.
-Natural turf will cost around $25 per square metre to supply and install depending on base preparation.
+Synthetic grass will cost you somewhere between $75 – $100 per square metre tohave it professionally supplied and installed including base preparation.
+Natural turf will cost around $35 per square metre to supply and install depending on base preparation.

 The upside with the artificial grass is that it costs very little to maintain after it’s installed, whereas natural grass will have on-going maintenance costs.
 This is a grey area that is easily exaggerated by those wishing to influence you towards whatever they’d prefer to sell you.
 Some say it takes only 5 years for the initial investment of synthetic grass to pay for itself compared to natural lawn.
 We tend to think it’s more like 10 years.